barryhunter/indexdump/README.md

     NOTE:  then must be <=1000 (max_matches!), larger values doesn't work yet

 * [--data=0] [--schema=0] can optionally turn off dumping of data and/or schema seperatly

+* [--schema=mysql] creates a fake mysql compatible CREATE TABLE schema in the dump.
+In theory to be used to dump FROM searchd, and create a mysql table of the same data!

 * [--lock=1] when dumping, adds 'LOCK index' to lock the index in searchd.
     Note that the LOCK command in manticoresearch, is a physical lock (prevents writes to teh file) it does NOT prevent other threads doing INSERT/DELETE/UPDATE etc) - so no garentee of index consistency in the dump